 Being productive isn’t about which apps, tools, and frames of mind you use to get things done.
 Enhancing your productivity is about using a set of tools and processes that can make up a full blown productivity system, becoming comfortable with and relying on those tools, and then using them to get important things done in your life and work.

-Instead of recommending the best app or scanner or type of paper, it’s better to give you the top 11 tools that anyone who wants to stay productive can use.
+Instead of recommending the best app or scanner or type of paper, it’s better to give you the top 10 tools that anyone who wants to stay productive can use.

 It’s very difficult to know that you are working on the thing that you should be working on if you don’t have all the stuff that needs done organized somehow.
 We try to be tool agnostic here at Lifehack, but here are some great applications to get you started:

-Ubiquitous capture device
+2. Ubiquitous capture device to store your ideas

 Another important aspect of being productive is to make sure that you always have some way of capturing “inputs” in your life.
-That is, if you have an idea or cool new thought about a project you are working on, you have to make sure that you can capture it somehow so you can process that information later.
+That is, if you have an idea or cool new thought about a project you are working on, you have to make sure that you can capture it so you can process that information later.

-- Smart phone with any notes app
+- Smart phone with any notes apps such as Evernote

 - Pen and paper

-To be able to stay productive day-in and day-out you have to set and keep boundaries.
+To be able to stay productive day-in and day-out, you have to set and keep boundaries.
 You have to protect your time and energy so you can work on the things that are most important to you.

-Know when and how to say “no”
+4. Know when and how to say “no”

 This goes hand-in-hand with number three.
 Once you have boundaries set for what you want to and don’t want to do in life, you can now know when to say “no” to other less important things that make their way into your life.

-Set realistic deadlines and expectations
+5. Set realistic deadlines and expectations

 I’m a developer by trade so I know how to set unrealistic expectations.
 A good rule of thumb when trying to set a deadline is to double however long that you will think it will take.